-Front-Panel Message ^(a) Alarm Description To Inhibit: PRMN Performance Report Messaging - Near End H2TU-R PRM-NE BER threshold has been exceeded.
+Front-Panel Message (a) Alarm Description To Inhibit xxxx-DBER DS1 Bit Error Rate The DS1 BER has exceeded the set threshold limits of approximately 10 -6 . (xxxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.)
+Select DIS for the DBER system option.
+LOF Loss of Frame The DS1 input does not contain the ESF or SF frame pattern setting of the FRMG option.
+Change FRMG option to AUTO or UNFR.
+PRMF Performance Report Messaging - Far End Indicates H2TU-R PRM-FE BER threshold is exceeded.
 Set DBER threshold to DIS.
-PRMF Performance Report Messaging - Far End H2TU-R PRM-FE BER threshold has been exceeded.
-Set DBER threshold to DIS.
-HBER (c) HDSL2 Block Error Rate The HDSL2 BER has exceeded the set threshold limits of 10^{-6} or 10^{-7} .
-Select NONE for the HBER system option.
-MAL (c) Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system.
-Set the Margin Alarm Threshold option to zero.
-LA (c) Loop Attenuation The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold.
+PRMN Performance Report Messaging - Near End Indicates H2TU-R PRM-NE BER threshold is exceeded.
+Set DBER threshold to DIS. xxxx-HBER (c) HDSL2 Block Error Rate The HDSL2 BER has exceeded the set threshold limits of 10 -6 or 10 -7 . (xxxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.)
+Select NONE for the HBER system option. xxxx-MAL (c) Margin Alarm The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. (xxxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.)
+Set the Margin Alarm Threshold option to 0 (zero). xxxx-LA ^(c) Loop Attenuation The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold. (xxxx denotes either TUC or TUR.
+If TUC and TUR occur at the same time, then TUC displays.)
 Set the HDSL2 Loop Attenuation Threshold option to zero.